EnergyMashupLab/NIST-CTS-Agents/README-MarketAgent.md

 WILL CHANGE WHEN MOVED TO SEPARATE REPOSITORY ../MarketAgent

--   **Market Agent** (MA) which interacts with the markets and with Transactive Energy Agents using the CTS
+-   **Market Agent** (MA) which interacts with the markets and with Transactive Energy Agents using the CTS including

+    -   The Market Modular Interface

+    -   Market Position Management

+    -   Uses ei2j capabilities for CTS connections

+    -   (Optional and future) links to wholesale markets

 See the Architecture Drawing for the Market Agent: ![Market Agent Architecture Drawing](MarketAgent-Architecture.png)